 Wallbridge completed mining the Broken Hammer deposit by October 30, 2015 and the project is currently in the process of closure.
 The Company has provided a letter of credit for the closure plan as disclosed in the financial statements.
+Wallbridge completed the Broken Hammer project with no lost time accidents and an excellent safety record.

 The Company does not currently have any other operations.
-However, the Company is working towards the development of its recently acquired Fenelon Gold.
+However, the Company is working towards the development of Fenelon Gold.